algorandfoundation/beaker/docs/source/migration.rst

         precompile = beaker.precompiled(my_logic_signature)
         return pyteal.Assert(pyteal.Txn.sender() == precompile.address())

-Note that `beaker.precompiled()` can only be used inside your applications methods.
+Note that ``beaker.precompiled(...)`` can only be used inside your applications methods.
 The application/logic signature will only be compiled once for each app that references it.

 In addition, the interface of precompiled logic signature objects has been simplified.
 As can be seen in the example above,